Our Planning Process page provides a guide to Banyule's planning processes.

 - Confirm if a planning permit is required and make sure that what you plan to do is not prohibited.

 - Find out which Planning Scheme provisions Council will use to assess the application by clicking here.

 - Find out whether Council is likely to support the proposal and discuss changes that may be necessary to make the proposal more acceptable.

 - Consider getting professional advice.
 This will help you determine the type and details of information you will need to submit with an application and develop your ideas so they meet Council's expectations and your objectives.

-- A completed application for a planning permit form.
+- A complete an application for a planning permit.

 - Copy of title generated within 30 days of lodging the application for each lot to which the application is related.

 - Reports, plans and photographs as identified within the relevant planning checklist.

 Once an application is lodged, it will be registered and allocated to a planning officer who will be responsible for the application progress.